 When you are done with the insensitive part, file around the top as well as sides of the quick.
 You may finish the job as you can see the overgrown part is gone.
 Cutting the quick is quite common in practice.

 In case an accident happens, you have to wipe out the blood and use some styptic powder to obstruct blood flow.
 It will clot the blood flow almost within minutes.
 Just press the powder firmly on the cut.
 Eventually, the dog will come round soon.

 Your dog’s attention tremendously depends on your praising words and treats throughout the session.
 After the job, give him some unforgettable food which will motivate his spirit for the next schedule.

 As you have mastered the tricks on how to cut dog nails, let’s get into action as of today.
 You can also look into the most effective ear cleaning method.

 Why does my dog chew his nails?

 Unlike humans, this dog behavior does not indicate that the dog is cutting down the nails.
 Licking paws or biting nails are not part of his cleaning efforts.
 But it may also indicate anxiety on his part.
 It is often a sign of physical illness.

 A regular licking is different than an occasional one.
-Atopy or inhalant allergies cause itching which will result in such biting or chewing of his paws and nails.
-The moisture and bacteria in the saliva then bring forth some nail bed infection.
+Atopy or inhalant allergies cause itching which will result in biting or chewing of his paws and nails.
+The moisture and bacteria in the saliva then bring forth some nail bed infections.